ogud/DS-Maintain/CDS-maintain.md

 # Security considerations

-This document is about avoiding validation failures when a domain moves from one DNS operator to another one.
+This document main goail is to avoid validation failures when a domain moves from one DNS operator to another one.
 Turing off DNSSEC reduces the security of the domain and thus should only be done as a last resort.